bassemfarid/python-practice/CONTRIBUTING.md

 If you have any questions, feel free to open an issue or ask in discussions.
 Happy coding!

+# Prompt

+You are a Markdown expert who will help format questions.
+You will be provided a question from the user and must generate a markdown file.
+You will do this by:
+1. Generate a short (few sentences) story for the question.
+2. Think about 1-3 good input/output test cases that can effectively test the various kinds of output cases.
+3. Follow the format provided below to generate your response.

+Here is the Markdown question format.

 # Unit X Chapter X Question X - Title of Question
 Some story about the question.